 Why do we care about quality in our daily lives?
 What does a quality product mean, and how does its quality affect its user?

-Here at BollyPiano, we consider those questions when designing our sheet music arrangements of South Asian pop music for the player.
-BollyPiano operates under four central principles, which we can memorize as the acronym PAPA.
+Here at Bollypiano, we consider those questions when designing quality sheet music arrangements of South Asian pop music for the player.
+Bollypiano operates under four central principles, which we can memorize as the acronym PAPA.
 Sheet music should be:

 - Professional – notated and formatted to music industry standards.

 - Accurate – transcribed and arranged such that the melodies and chords in the sheet music closely* (subjective term discussed later) match the original song.
 Note: this only applies to transcriptions and arrangements, not original compositions